Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: An Unbounded Self-stabilizing Always Terminating Algorithm

 By the definition of asynchronous cycles (Section~\ref{ss:asynchronousCycles}), within one asynchronous cycle, $R$ reaches a suffix $R'$, such that every received message during $R'$ was sent during $R$.
 By repeating the previous argument, it holds that within $\bigO(1)$ asynchronous cycles, $R$ reaches a suffix $R'$ in which for every received reply message, we have that its associated request message was sent during $R$.
 Thus, $R'$ is consistent. \end{proof}

 The proof of Theorem~\ref{thm:livenessAll} considers both complete and not complete $\sSnapshot()$ operations.
-We say that a $\sSnapshot()$ operation is \emph{complete} if it starts due to a step $a_i$ in which $p_i$ calls the $\sSnapshot()$ operation (line~\ref{ln:operationSnapshot2}) and its operation index, $s$, is greater than any of $p_i$'s snapshot indices in the system state that appears immediately before $a_i$.
+We say that a $\sSnapshot()$ operation is \emph{complete} if it starts due to a step $a_i$ in which $p_i$ calls the $\sSnapshot()$ operation (line~\ref{ln:operationSnapshot2}) and its operation index, $s$, is greater than any of $p_i$'s snapshot indices in the system state that appears immediately before $a_i$, where $s$ is the value of $sns_i$ stored in $\pndSnap_i[i].sns$ (line~\ref{ln:snsPLUSonepndSnap}).
 Otherwise, was say that it is not complete.